Georg Franz Greger and the EGGER-LECTRON

-A more complete discussion of the packaging and battery block issues will ensue within the Egger and Braun pages.
+A more complete discussion of the packaging and battery block issues ensues within the Egger and Braun pages.

 Back to top

 Raytheon also repackaged a Series 3 model as the S822 LECTRON LCIII model in 1968 for the Creative Playthings company of Princeton, NJ.
 A nice differentiator for this model was the inclusion of the deluxe base plate.
 The below graphic shows a grey border trim on the deluxe base plate.
 The one that I own came with an Egger style blue border trim.